Igorot resistance to Spanish colonization: Pre-colonial Igorot society

 Igorot is a collective term for multiple ethnolinguistic groups that reside in Northern Luzon which includes the Bontoc, Gaddang, Ifugao, Ilongot, Ibaloi, Isneg, Kalinga, Kankanay, and Tingguian.
 Prior to Spanish colonization, the different peoples living in the Cordillera region did not consider themselves part of a singular group; the term Igorot was used to refer to all mountain-dwelling peoples in the Gran Cordillera Central.

 Economic production across Igorot peoples was varied.
 Ibaloy and Kankanay Igorots primarily focused on agriculture and relied on small-scale household-oriented production.
 Benguet Igorots, meanwhile, relied on gold mining as the basis of social organization.
 A robust trade network existed between the Igorot people and lowland villages in Ilocos.

 Politically, the Igorot people were no more united than other Filipinos during this time.
-Conflicts frequently arose within Cordillera communities, with the practice of head-hunting common to settle disputes.
+Conflicts frequently arose within Cordillera communities, with the practice of headhunting common to settle disputes.

 Motives for Spanish colonization

-The Spanish were heavily motivated by the prospect of economic gain in the Cordillera region.
+The Spaniards were heavily motivated by the prospect of economic gain in the Cordillera region.
 As early as 1565, Miguel Lopez de Legazpi had already heard stories of gold deposits in North Luzon.
 In 1572, Juan de Salcedo organized an expedition to the north in search of these gold deposits, eventually reaching Ilocos.

 Religious conversion was another motive force in attempting to subjugate the Igorot people.
-The Augustinian and Dominican orders, in particular, alternated between attempts to live within Igorot communities and enticing Igorots to live in Christian settlements, with varying success.
+The Augustinian and Dominican Orders, in particular, alternated between attempts to live within Igorot communities and enticing Igorots to live in Christian settlements, with varying success.

-The Spanish Empire considered the entire territory of the Philippines to be part of its territory, and recognized the Spanish colonial governmeenbt as the sole legitimate political power in the region.
+The Spanish Empire considered the entire territory of the Philippines to be part of its territory, and recognized the Spanish colonial government as the sole legitimate political power in the region.
 It considered indigenous political structures as inherently illegitimate and rebellious.

 History

 First contact

 Evidence of the Spanish first learning of the location of gold mines within Igorot territory dates back to 1574, through the expeditions led by Juan de Salcedo.
-The first reports of the actual location of gold mines was by Governor Francisco de Sande in 1576, through an expedition led by Sergeant Major Juan de Morones which brought back ore coming from the Cordillera mountains.
+The first reports of the actual location of gold mines was by Governor-General Francisco de Sande in 1576, through an expedition led by Sergeant Major Juan de Morones which brought back ore coming from the Cordillera mountains.

 A third expedition was sent out in 1580, led by Juan Pacheco Maldonado, and managed to bring back both ore samples and two finished gold bars.
 However, this proved to be a failure once it was revealed that the gold was obtained through trade in Pangasinan.

-At least four expeditions were sent out between 1591 and 1594 by Governors Gomez Perez Dasmarinas and Luis Perez Dasmarinas to extract tribute from villages from the south of the Caraballo mountains to the Gran Cordillera Central.
+At least four expeditions were sent out between 1591 and 1594 by Governors-General Gómez Pérez Dasmariñas and Luis Pérez Dasmariñas to extract tribute from villages from the south of the Caraballo Mountains to the Gran Cordillera Central.
 They were aided by Dionisio Capolo, a local maharlika from Candaba and managed to reach the upper Magat River.
 The first description of the Ygolotes comes from these expeditions.